- Proper sample collection is critical to achieving valid results. If in doubt, please contact the core.

 A number of publications suggest that saliva collection methods can affect results:

 Tools for drools (2015)

 In collaboration with Dr Blythe Corbett and the SENSE lab the Vanderbilt Hormone Assay & Analytical Services Core tested the effect of several collection methods on the results from our assays: passive drool, chewing wax, gum (1 & 3 min), or Salivette (Sarstedt code blue, with synthetic swab).
-We did not detect an effect on cortisol (n=11, 5M/6F healthy adults) but found that testosterone was reduced with Salivette collection (n=5 males).
+We did not detect a collection effect on cortisol (n=11, 5M/6F healthy adults) but found that testosterone was reduced with Salivette collection (n=5 males).
 Salivary testosterone was below the level of detection in the adult female subjects.
+Unpublished results.